Fitness and Performance

 - You MUST honour this each week, as it’s crucial for recovery

-For a training programme tailored to your personal needs and goals, consider visiting a professional such as a Capital Physio physiotherapist.
+For a training programme tailored to your personal needs and goals, consider booking a RunFit assessment with one of our specialists.

 A foam roller is your best friend